Thiti-Dev/rustsnake/README.md

 - Moveable snake with keyboard {W,S,A,D}
 - Portal to the opposite at edges of the screen
 - Score system included
+- Game will be reset if the snake hit itselves
+- Multiple foods

 ## 🚀 Getting Started